fairDataSociety/fairOS-docs/docs/fairOS-dfs/quick-start.md

 The default configuration of FairOS-dfs assumes that Swarm is running in the same machine and exposes port 1633.

-The following commands download and run the binary versions of dfs server and dfs CLI.
+The following example commands download and run the binary versions of FairOS-dfs server and FairOS-dfs CLI.
 You have to insert your own [postage batch ID](postage-batch-id).

 ### Linux